Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ## Global variables

-Global variables are used to sychronise incformation between the various macros for INDX calibration and tasks such as loadcell probing.
-To make it easier to manage these variables are contained in `0:/sys/INDX_variables.g` which is put in the sys directory as part of the macros bundle.
+Global variables are used to synchronise information between the various macros for INDX calibration and tasks such as load cell probing To make it easier to manage these variables are contained in `0:/sys/INDX_variables.g` which is put in the sys directory as part of the macros bundle.

 add "M98 P"INDX_variables.g" to the end of config.g to run this file on startup.